 The essential part of celebrating the feast is giving traditional Easter baskets to family members, friends and other significant people in our lives.
 Although buying ready-made Easter hampers online might be the easiest, some people still prefer to make traditional Easter baskets on their own.
-For those creative here are some simple tips how to put together a traditional Easter gift to Russia for your dear ones.
+For those creative here are some simple tips on how to put together a traditional Easter gift to Russia for your dear ones.

 The traditional Easter basket has its roots in Pennsylvania Dutch and Eastern Orthodox Christian customs of setting out bonnets stuffed with dry grass, and filing them with colored, hard-boiled eggs, and in some cases, various meats or candy.
 The idea of filling baskets with foods prohibited during the Lenten Fast evolved into the practice of filling Easter baskets with treats and goodies.
 Traditional Russian Easter baskets now include all the foods usually served during Easter, especially those that were abstained from during Lent, each item representing a religious aspect of the holiday.

 Step 1: Choose your basket

 A traditional Orthodox Easter basket makes a great gift for the host of an Easter get-together, or a distinctive centerpiece for a gathering in your own home.
 To put together an Easter basket, you will need an appropriate container that can adequately fit whatever goodies you wish to put into it.
 Keepsake wicker hampers are traditionally used for Easter gifts.
 Once you have chosen your basket, line it with white or pastel color cloth, which will be tied over the top later on.